Acetaminophen, caffeine, and dihydrocodeine

 Opioid medication can interact with many other drugs and cause dangerous side effects or death.
 Be sure your doctor knows if you also use:

 other narcotic medications--opioid pain medicine or prescription cough medicine;

 This list is not complete.
-Other drugs may interact with acetaminophen, caffeine, and dihydrocodeine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect acetaminophen, caffeine, and dihydrocodeine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.

 - Side Effects

 - Drug Images

 - En Español

 - 22 Reviews